EVENT RULES APPLICABLE TO ALL PARTICIPANTS

 - Participants must pick up their own packets at the Health & Fitness Expo during regularly scheduled hours.

-- Participants must provide photo identification upon picking up their packets to verity their identity as the registrant to whom the bib number is assigned.
+- Participants must provide photo identification upon picking up their packets to verify their identity as the registrant to whom the bib number is assigned.

 - Participants are responsible for verifying that the timing device provided within their Participant Packet is working properly prior to the race and worn correctly during the race.
 Any problems with the timing device must be addressed at the Participant Services Desk at the time of Packet Pick-Up.